PurpleVibe/TarantinoGPT/README.md

 ## Data loading and Preprocessing

-- Data: 2 full movies PDF scripts (Pulp fiction and Reservoir dogs, my favorite Tarantino movies) and 6 HTML URLs about his Tarantino's life (for example Wikipedia), Articals (interview and directing analysis, etc..) and user reviews.
+- Data: 2 full movie PDF scripts (Pulp fiction and Reservoir dogs, my favorite Tarantino movies) and 6 HTML URLs about Tarantino's life (for example Wikipedia), Articals (interview and directing analysis, etc..) and user reviews.

 - Loaders:
     - PDF: UnstructuredPDFLoader(strategy=\"fast\") for speed and reasonable accuracy; Preproccessing text cleaning before embedding (for example: removing white space), metadata enriched with source and title for citations.